 This must be the answer to that question, because all of this is true!

 However, there is a harsher truth: we still live in a patriarchal system that judges us based on what we’re wearing.
 (And the harshest truth is that thin, able-bodied, cisgendered white women have the privilege to be judged on clothes and makeup alone – women of colour, women in larger bodies, trans, non-binary, disabled, and other marginalised women deal with intense judgement of their very existence as well as their clothing.)

-If what you want to wear is something that might be deemed “distracting” or even “slutty”, is it worth the negative judgement?
+Is wearing something that might be deemed “distracting” or even “slutty” worth the negative judgement?
 And if you’re advocating for the equality of women and other marginalised groups, are you helping the cause by drawing attention to your body instead of your message?

 We know there is nothing wrong with loving your body and expressing that with revealing clothes, but we also aware of the vexing, negative stereotype that goes with that kind of style.

-And now we’re back to the beginning of what seemed like such a simple question.
-Perhaps if we focus the question a bit we’ll find a more coherent answer.
+And now we’re back to the beginning of what seemed like such a simple question: can we represent girl power while in a mini skirt?
+Perhaps if we zoom in we’ll find a more coherent answer.
 Instead of considering the global fashion system and the entire feminist movement, let’s consider how we practice our personal feminist views and our personal style.